Jane Downs

 Jane Margaret Downs (22 January 1935 – 20 May 2015) was an English actress.

+Early life

 Downs was born in Bromley, Kent, England.

+Career

 She started her career in the theatre, and later appeared on radio and in film, playing Kenneth More's wife in A Night to Remember (1958).
 Her first husband, Gerald Harper, appeared in the same film.

+Personal life and death

 During the 1970s, she appeared on stage and television alongside Terence Alexander, whom she married in 1976, following her divorce from Harper.

-She died in London in May 2015 at the age of 80.
+Downs died in London in May 2015 at the age of 80.

-In 1991, Downs appeared in a cameo role as Daisy Williams, a new resident, in Waiting for God.